build-on-aws/content/posts/topics_and_queues_workflow_with_sdks/index.md

 ---
 title: "Coding Publish and Subscribe Using SNS, SQS, and the AWS SDKs"
 description: "Confused about the trying to code publish and subscribe using SNS and SQS?
 AWS Console tutorials help, but they are not the same as sample code.
-Here we acquaint you with the SNS and SQS workflow code example, part of the code examples repository."
+Here we acquaint you with the topics and queues workflow code example, part of the code examples repository."
 tags:
     - sns
     - sqs